 Overview

 Hello!
-My name is Benjamin (Ben) Tjepkes and I am a wildlife ecologist and geographer with a passion for conservation data science.
+My name is Benjamin (Ben) Tjepkes and I am a wildlife ecologist and quantitative geographer with a passion for conservation science.
 I am currently a graduate student at the University of Missouri studying geographic information systems (GIS) in the Department of Geography.
 My work focuses on using a variety of data science and geospatial tools to conduct research in ecology and biogeography.
 My professional interests revolve around the conservation of nature, especially under the pressures of climate change.
 I am especially interested in how climate drives species interactions, wildlife movement, and resource availability across the landscape.

 My Pathway